 Dental implants are a perfect solution for anyone who has lost teeth due to decay, gum disease or injuries to the mouth or jaw.
 They are a long-term treatment that will permanently replace lost or broken teeth and give you perfect teeth once more.
 Reduce pain and get yourself the smile you’ve always wanted!

 A full-mouth restoration can even be achieved with the use of dental implants, designed to replace all of a patient’s teeth without the need for uncomfortable and unsightly dentures.

-At Ingenious Dentistry in Houston, Dr. Dale Brant and his staff are experienced with implant dentistry and will work with you to restore your smile to its full glory.
+At Medical Center Dental Group in Houston, Dr. Dale Brant and his staff are experienced with implant dentistry and will work with you to restore your smile to its full glory.